 Any payment made by the customer would first be set-off or adjusted against other dues that may be outstanding as on that date.
 This could be penal interest for late payment, processing / transaction fees etc. Only after these dues are fully recovered, the payment would be applied towards EMI or principal repayment3.
 Assignment to third parties:

 The lender may opt to assign a home loan to a third party either in case of default or for their own business expediency.
 The obligations and terms of the loan would remain undiminished and transferred to the identified third party.
 The original lender may not need to obtain the approval of the home loan customer for such assignment.4.
 Prepayment clause:

 Prepayment refers to making repayment in excess of the EMI obligations stipulated in the loan agreement.
 Such excess payments made by the customer are adjusted against the outstanding principal at the time of payment.
 This prepayment may be a fraction of the outstanding loan or in full.
 This clause stipulates how prepayment can be made and the financial implications if any, of such prepayment.5.
 Notification clause:

-The customer is obliged to notify the lender of any change in his employment / business / profession, income levels, change in address or residential status (resident to NRI and vice-versa) etc promptly to the lender.
+The customer is obliged to notify of any change in his employment / business / profession, income levels, change in address or residential status (resident to NRI and vice-versa) etc promptly to the lender.
 The clause stipulates the timeframe and mode of notifying these.6.
 Definition of default:

 If the customer fails to meet his repayment obligations as per the terms of the loan, it is considered a default.
 This clause sets out the situation under which a customer would be considered to have defaulted and the implications of the same.7.
 Amendment clause: